 Do you prefer real people to websites and telephones?
 Want someone to set up a Vermont Health Connect table at your fall event?
 You’ve come to the right place!
-More than 200 Navigators are available now in communities throughout the state to help individual Vermonters, small employers, and their employees understand their health care options.
+Navigators are available now in communities throughout the state to help individual Vermonters, small employers, and their employees understand their health care options.
 Navigators are able to assist you with finding a health plan that meets your needs and budget, completing an application, and, if you qualify, accessing financial help.

 On this page: